 - keeps the bed setup easy to protect, clean, and reset

-Double and twin layouts
+Double and twin bed hotel room layouts

 The term double bed hotel room causes confusion because guests use it in different ways.
 Some mean one full or double bed.
 Others mean a room with two separate beds.
 The cleanest fix is to show both bed count and bed size in the room description, not just the room name.